A Local’s Guide to Winter Activities in Chicago

 Note: If you’re a beginner, there are little penguins and other fun characters available for rent in the locker room to help you learn what to do with your feet.
 They’re great for skaters with special needs, too.

 • McCormick Tribune Ice Rink: Skate with views of Michigan Avenue and Cloud Gate, or “The Bean” at this ice rink in Millennium Park.
 Admission is free but you need to reserve skating times online before you go.
-Skate rentals are available on-site.
+Skate rentals are available.

 • Navy Pier: The People’s Pier really turns it on in the winter months with Light Up the Lake, an indoor lights experience that runs through the start of January.
 The experience includes an indoor skating rink for snowy days.